 OpenRouter was built for the global English-speaking developer market.
 It aggregates dozens of model providers and exposes them through a single OpenAI-compatible API.
 It works well for developers in the US and Europe who want quick access to a wide catalog of models.

-Router One is built as an AI Agent infrastructure platform.
-Beyond model routing, it provides orchestration, observability, budget controls, and governance layers designed for teams running AI agents in production.
+Router One is built as a China-first LLM API gateway.
+Beyond aggregating models, it ships smart routing, automatic provider fallback, per-request observability, and per-project budget controls — the gateway concerns that teams running real workloads need.
 Critically, it was designed from day one with Chinese developers as a first-class audience — not an afterthought.

 This distinction matters.
 The features that Chinese developers need most — CNY payment, accessible endpoints, Chinese-language support — are not add-ons in Router One.
 They are core to the product.